-The operating system in use is the Linux system Ubuntu 14.04 LTS (long-term support).
-We foresee an update to the most recent LTS version (Ubuntu 20.04 LTS).
+The operating system in use is the Linux system Ubuntu 24.04 LTS (long-term support).

-The core GMB production system is implemented using the commercial numerical computing environment Matlab version R2018n (9.5).
-All processing steps and the generation of products in ASCII and NetCDF format are carried out using Matlab.
+The core GMB production system is implemented using the commercial numerical computing environment MATLAB version R2024a (24.1.0).
+All processing steps and the generation of products in ASCII and NetCDF format are carried out using MATLAB.
 Additional tools are utilized to generate products in alternative formats, check the content and metadata of the products, and visualize the final results.